kyr0/langdetect-ts/README.md

 // de out of 55 candidates
-const detectDe = detectLanguage("Hallo, Welt, wie geht es Dir?", allLanguages) console.log('Should be de:', detectDe)
+const detectDe = detectLanguage("Hallo, Welt, wie geht es Dir?", allLanguages) console.log('Should be de:', detectDe) // "de"

 // en out of 55 candidates
 const detectEn = detectLanguage("Hello world!
-How are you?", allLanguages) console.log('Should be en:', detectEn)
+How are you?", allLanguages) console.log('Should be en:', detectEn) // "en"
 ```

 ### 3. Optimized usage